mikevonwang/rhaetia/README.md

 **1.** `route_path` **String | null** *required*

-Used to match routes to the url.
+Used to match routes to the URL.

 If the `route_path` contains `/` characters, it is split along those characters into `route_path_piece`'s, and each `route_path_piece` compared individually.

 * `route_path_piece`'s beginning with an alphabetic character are treated as literal and exact matches.

-* `route_path_piece`'s beginning with `:` are treated as url parameters, with the value of the url parameter being stored under `this.props.params` with the piece as the key.
+* `route_path_piece`'s beginning with `:` are treated as URL parameters, with the value of the URL parameter being stored under `this.props.params` with the piece as the key.

-* `route_path_piece`'s beginning with `:` and ending with `?` are treated as optional url parameters.
-They behave just like normal url parameters, except when the url doesn't contain the parameter; in this case, `null` is stored in `this.props.params`.
-Only the last `route_path_piece` in a `route_path` may be an optional url parameter.
+* `route_path_piece`'s beginning with `:` and ending with `?` are treated as optional URL parameters.
+They behave just like normal URL parameters, except when the URL doesn't contain the parameter; in this case, `null` is stored in `this.props.params`.
+Only the last `route_path_piece` in a `route_path` may be an optional URL parameter.

 If the `route_path` is `null`, the `route_children` element of this `route_branch` must exist and will be examined for matching.

-If the url being matched against has query parameters, they will be stored in `this.props.query` as key-value pairs.
+If the URL being matched against has query parameters, they will be stored in `this.props.query` as key-value pairs.

 Consider the following examples: